debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/management/manage-general-settings-multicast-group.md

 5. Click **Close**.

-    -\> The base stations of the removed multicast group that have a known location are removed from the map of the Multicast Group panel.
+    -\&gt; The base stations of the removed multicast group that have a known location are removed from the map of the Multicast Group panel.